ShieldOrder/zec-pooled-solvency-feasibility/CONTRIBUTING.md

 # Contributing

 Status: feasibility analysis artifact
-Posture: descriptive, adversarial to assumptions, non-prescriptive
+Posture: adversarial to assumptions, non-prescriptive
-Scope: cryptographic and verification feasibility under explicit constraints
+Scope: cryptographic and verification feasibility

 This repository examines whether specific cryptographic constructions and verification claims are feasible under stated constraints.

 It is not a product effort.
 It is not a deployment plan.
-It does not assume a viable system exists.
+It does not assume feasibility.

-Failure, impossibility, or abandonment are valid and informative outcomes.
+Failure, impossibility, or abandonment are valid outcomes.

-## What contributions are for
+## What Contributions Are For

-Contributions are intended to:
+Contributions should:
 - increase rigor
 - reduce ambiguity
 - surface hidden assumptions
 - tighten threat models
-- clarify verification boundaries
 - identify explicit failure conditions

-Contributions should treat feasibility as an open question, not an objective.
+- provide counterexamples or impossibility arguments

+Weakening feasibility is a successful contribution.

-## In scope
+## In Scope

 - Cryptographic soundness analysis
 - Proof sketch critique or gap identification
+- Primitive availability analysis
 - Threat model critique or expansion
 - Deterministic verification analysis
 - Canonical serialization review
-- Negative or adversarial test vector design
+- Adversarial or negative test vectors
-- Reorg, finality, and chain state analysis
+- Reorg, finality, and chain-state analysis
-- Explicit infeasibility or impossibility arguments
+- Explicit infeasibility arguments

-All claims should be grounded in artifacts.
+All claims must be grounded in artifacts.

-## Out of scope
+## Out of Scope

 - Product framing or roadmap discussion
 - Wallet or UX considerations
 - Integration planning
-- Yield, incentive, or economic modeling
+- Economic or incentive modeling
-- Governance, policy, or regulatory advocacy
+- Governance or policy advocacy
 - Assumptions of adoption or deployment
-- Scope expansion beyond stated feasibility constraints

-## Contribution discipline
+## Contribution Discipline

 When contributing:
 - state assumptions explicitly
 - name trust boundaries
 - identify failure modes